dkoleev/dkoleev.github.io/_posts/2024-09-19-create-teelgram-bot-on-python.md

 title: "Create a Telegram Bot on Python"
 date: 2024-09-19
 ---
+#How to create a Telegram Bot on Python: Step-by-Step guide.
 ### Table of Contents:
 1. [What Is a Telegram Bot?](#1-what-is-a-telegram-bot)
 2. [Prerequisites](#2-prerequisites)